Milenski1987/SoftUni-Python-Basics-Course/README.md

 ## Python Basics 09.2024

 In this repository there are my solutions to tasks from the Python Basics course.
+This course was my first touch to programming.

 ## Contents: